nuxt-community/amp-module/docs/guide/usage.md

   </div>
 </template>
 ```
-> If you're using your custom layout for your page (lets call it `foo`) you must create layout a layout `foo.amp.vue` for AMP version of your page

 ## Create Page
 Creating AMP page is same as non-AMP page, create a Vue file in `pages` folder and start creating your page.